 All English/Lit courses (all grades) require writing of essays, timed responses, and papers every week and essay tests over classic literature weekly.
 Papers written in classes other than English are given an English grade as well.

 A Lawton Academy high school student carries not only a heavy course load, but he/she competes in state-wide speech contests, vocal contests, robotics competitions, and student government and honor society duties.

 The area vocational schools and college concurrent enrollment programs are available to our students.
 Many of our current students have interests in Oklahoma School of Science and Mathematics.
-Of the five from our school who have applied in the past four years, four have been chosen to attend.
+Of the twelve from our school who have applied in the past ten years, eleven have been chosen to attend.